Craigieburn

 Educational attainment in Craigieburn aligns closely with national averages, showing typical qualification patterns and performance metrics

-Craigieburn trail residents aged 15+ have 27.3% university degrees compared to Greater Melbourne's 37.0%.
-Bachelor degrees are most common at 17.3%, followed by postgraduate qualifications (8.1%) and graduate diplomas (1.9%).
-Vocational credentials are held by 30.2% of residents, with advanced diplomas at 12.4% and certificates at 17.8%.
-Educational participation is high, with 36.4% currently enrolled in formal education: 13.2% in primary, 8.5% in secondary, and 5.0% in tertiary education.
+Craigieburn's residents aged 15 and above have 27.3% with university degrees, compared to Greater Melbourne's 37.0%.
+Bachelor degrees are the most common at 17.3%, followed by postgraduate qualifications (8.1%) and graduate diplomas (1.9%).
+Vocational credentials are held by 30.2% of residents aged 15 and above, with advanced diplomas at 12.4% and certificates at 17.8%.
+Educational participation is high, with 36.4% currently enrolled in formal education.

 Frequently Asked Questions - Education